Lakshmi

 Sex: Female

-Health condition when rescued: Chronic abscesses, overgrown toenails, arthritis, bent knees and abnormally deviated limbs; bony, protruding spine, severe wound along spine, bullhook injuries, sunken temple; debility due to long term deprivation of food and water
+Health condition when rescued: Chronic abscesses, overgrown toenails, arthritis, abnormally deviated limbs; bony, protruding spine, severe wound along spine, bullhook injuries, sunken temple; debility due to long term deprivation of food and water; head seemed larger than body due to prolonged malnourishment

 Facility: Elephant Hospital Campus (EHC)

-Background: Lakshmi had been working as a begging elephant for years.
-Prolonged and abject malnourishment led to her being called “India’s skinniest elephant”.
-Lack of sustenance caused Lakshmi to have bent knees and visibly bony projections.
-She was rescued and kept in a Madhya Pradesh Forest Department facility, following which she was transferred to the Wildlife SOS Treatment Unit for much-needed medical attention and specialised care.
+Background: Lakshmi had been working as a ‘begging’ elephant for three decades of her life.
+Prolonged and abject malnourishment led to her being known as “India’s skinniest elephant”.
+Lack of sustenance caused Lakshmi to have bent knees and visible bony projections along her spine as well.
+She was rescued and kept in a Madhya Pradesh Forest Department facility, following which she was transferred to the Wildlife SOS Elephant Hospital for much-needed medical attention and specialised care.
 READ MORE ABOUT LAKSHMI